Skip to content

 Play functions

-Play is a sequence of events fired after the variant has rendered, distinct from :events (which run before render to set up state).
+:script is a sequence of steps run after the variant has rendered, distinct from :setup (which runs before render to establish preconditions).

 {:doc "Full happy-path login interaction."

-:rf.assert/* events are themselves dispatches, handled by the story tool's test runner.
-In dev/docs mode they're rendered as a checked-step list; in test mode they fail loudly when assertions don't hold; in agent mode they're simulation breakpoints.
+The assertion atom [:rf.assert/id & args] appears in exactly two positions: terminal :assertions and the mid-script [:assert …] checkpoint shown above.
+The story tool's test runner records each result rather than throwing — in dev/docs mode they render as a checked-step list; in test mode they fail loudly when assertions don't hold; in agent mode they're simulation breakpoints.
 The :rf.assert/* namespace is the canonical assertion namespace — see §Assertion vocabulary is registered and enumerable below for the full registered set.

 Story-as-test duality

-A variant with :events + :play + :rf.assert/* is a complete component test.
+A variant with :setup + :script + :rf.assert/* is a complete component test.
 Same artefact serves dev-time visualisation, regression testing, and tooling input.
-Test runners iterate over :story.*/* variants tagged :test and run their setup + play, asserting on the resulting state.
+Test runners iterate over :story.*/* variants tagged :test and run their setup + script, asserting on the resulting state.

 This collapses several artefacts a typical project maintains separately: the dev-time playground, the test suite, the regression-screenshot fixtures, and the documentation.
 They become facets of one registered thing.